-The most prevalent source of calories for our Paleolithic ancestors of 50,000 years ago would have been lean meat.
-The fatty parts would have been favored (as it offered more “bang for the buck”), however, since wild game is very lean, the average fat intake would have been relatively low.
+The most prevalent source of calories for our Paleolithic ancestors of 50,000 years ago would have been lean meat and (preferentially) internal organs.
+The fatty parts, when available, would have been favored (as it offered more caloric “bang for the buck”).
+As most wild game is (relatively) lean, though, the average fat intake would likely have been moderate for most cultures.
 Our genes are cued to respond favorably to a much higher fat intakes, however.

 Dairy, too, would not have been consumed until just a few hundred generations ago, when livestock was initially domesticated.
 Lactose intolerance is an extreme symptom of our genotype’s having not yet evolved to handle this novel food.
-I take an agnostic approach when it comes to dairy, though, as many people do tolerate it well, and (in the raw form at least) dairy does provides a multitude of healthful benefits.
+Lactose tolerance, however, is a good example of “rapid evolution” in our species and an argument for considering the risk/reward ratio of all foods before making choices about whether to include that food in one’s diet.
+I take an agnostic approach when it comes to dairy, as many people (myself included) do tolerate it well, and (in the raw / unpastuerized form at least) dairy does provides a multitude of healthful benefits.

 The available carbohydrate sources were: